-To efficiently maintain atomicity, these values are packed into a single (atomic) long that is updated via CAS operations

-End of Java Phaser: Structure & Functionality
+To efficiently maintain atomicity, these values are packed into a single (atomic) long that is updated via CAS operations End of Structure & Functionality of Java Phaser

 - 1. What of the following are benefit of the Java Phaser over the CyclicBarrier? - a.
 It supports fixed-size "cyclic" & "entry" and/or "exit" barriers who # of parties match the # of threads - b.
 It supports variable-size "cyclic" & "entry" and/or "exit" barriers whose # of parties can vary dynamically - C. It uses the AbstractQueuedSynchronizer framework to enhance reuse - d.
 They provide better support for fixed-sized # of parties